-I am actually off the bottle.
+I am actually off the Diet Coke and Pepsi.
 I’m not going to lie though, I was still quite attached until I did the Beachbody Reset.
 Nope, not trying to sell you the system, but it worked for me.
-I imagine if you went without it for 21 days and drank plenty of water in place of the bubbles you could do it as well.
-The Reset is just nice because of the recipes and rebalancing your hormones.

 I have had several comments since my first Diet Coke post though, and I wanted to share what soda I drink if I just am in a situation where I can’t resist (maybe 1-3x every month).

 Pepsi One is the only diet drink I have found not to have aspartame (or phenylalanine) in them.
 Instead, it is sweetened with Splenda.

 Please note if you straight up ask me, is this good for me?
 I’m going to say NOPE.
 Water is what is placed on this earth for us, and that is our best choice.
 Tea and coffee also come from the earth and are a better choice than soda.

 From the research I have seen, diet drinks won’t kill you in moderation, but they can affect your whole body if you have more than 1 a day.